JetBrains/jpa-buddy-documentation/minimalistic-mode/minimalistic-mode.md

+## Introduction

 The minimalistic mode is designed to minimize distraction for developers.
 If you are the one who prefers to have everything at your fingertips – you will like it!
-All JPA Buddy panels will be hidden and its content will be available in standard IntelliJ IDEA windows, such as Project panel, Generate Menu and so on...
+JPA Buddy panel will be hidden and its content will be available in standard IntelliJ IDEA windows, such as Project panel, Generate Menu and so on...

 <div class="youtube" align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fSUnqcZVWnM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>